- What is RCPCHStart?

 What is RCPCHStart?

-RCPCHStart is a three-hour assessment with consultant paediatricians.
-It assesses your abilities in relation to clinical decision making as a new consultant.
-And, it helps you address any gaps that you may have in your training.
+It's a three-hour assessment with consultant paediatricians which assesses your abilities relating to clinical decision-making as a new consultant.
+It helps you address any gaps that you may have in your training.

 Who needs to, or should, take RCPCHStart?

-You must take RCPCHStart if you are Paediatric training expecting to attain a CCT (certificate of completion of training) or CESR Combined Programme, ie will complete a UK Paediatric Training programme leading to entry on the Specialist Register.
+You must take RCPCHStart if you are paediatric trainee expecting to attain a CCT (certificate of completion of training) or CESR Combined Programme, ie, will complete a UK Paediatric Training programme leading to entry on the Specialist Register.

 If you are not sure whether to take it, please email us on firstname.lastname@example.org.